scala/scala-lang/blog/_posts/2022-11-20-gsoc-report.md

 Shintaro Sasaki, mentored by Tomasz Godzik, has been working on the project during the Summer of 2022.
 Currently, the project is still a work-in-progress – you can follow its development at the following [PR](https://github.com/scalameta/metals/pull/4444).

 ## Conclusion
-A lot of important work was done during this installment of Google Summer of Code.
-This work makes Scala even more performant in certain areas, brings even more options for Scala educators to teach Scala, and enhances the Scala migration and development experience.
+The work done during GSoC 2022 makes Scala even more performant in certain areas, brings even more options for Scala educators to teach Scala, and enhances the Scala migration and development experience.

 The Scala community has gained four more contributors as a result of the program.
 We would like to thank the students whom we mentored this year – Liangyong Yu, Mikail Khan, Razvan Vacaru, Shintaro Sasaki – for their contribution to keeping Scala awesome.